Thanissero Bhikkhu, Buddhist Monk in the Thai Forest Tradition

 With Each and Every Breath which is a fantastic explanation of how to get your Mindfulness practice going.

 Guided Meditations To Get You Going

 And here are links to various guided mindfulness meditation by Thanissaro Bhikkhu, including the wonderful practice of Metta meditation, which softens the heart, creates empathy, and is a practical method for truly “letting go” of grudges, hatred, and ill will, including the desire for revenge that most people experience even as children.

 Guided Breath and Metta (Goodwill/Lovingkindness) Meditations by Ajaan Geoff

 Keeping the Breath in Mind by the teacher of Ajaan Geoff’s teacher, Ajaan Lee that is an excellent intro to Breath Meditation, the basis for Mindfulness

 Another valuable link for the intellectually and spiritually inquisitive who want to know more about what is the Theravada tradition of Buddhism.

 There are other resources for learning Mindfulness meditation and beginning to understand the overarching philosophy that it is based in.

-And for those anxious to learn “Mindfullness Meditation” but would prefer to learn in a context devoid of any explicit Buddhist origins, in a very clearly written text that anyone could approach, regardless of their religious ideology, I recommend
+If you would like to learn “Mindfullness Meditation” but would prefer a context devoid of any explicit Buddhist theology, then I recommend

 May you be happy, healthy and safe.